PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 "It will be a while till spring."
 Tom thought looking towards the core.
 Somehow her focus left the apple even though she was looking straight at it.
 Tom's mind drifted to thoughts of spring.

 Spring would break and the family could get back to a merry life of hunting rodents for meals, served with nettles.
-A banquet Tom thought.
+A banquet.
 But just a daydream.
 A lovely daydream while she laid on her back.
 With a sigh she pulled herself up to sit, her mind returning to the present.

 Wiggling her toes she felt the exquisite comfort in the soft leather of the boots; she could do that all day.
 She had been doing that all day.
 Now the worry of what would happen when the apple core ran out.